 Other parameters are set by default for users, and the output format is tabular with comment lines, which is our most recommended.

-In the download page, FishSCT provides data downloads for each species and expression profile downloads for each dataset.
+In the download page, FishSCT provides marker information downloads for each species and expression profile downloads for each dataset.